Vestibular First2025-06-06T17:27:45+00:00

 Vestibular First 30 Minutes £45

-Migraine-Associated Vertigo (MAV): Some migraines can cause vertigo and disturbances in eye movements.
-Infrared video goggles can help identify these patterns and contribute to a proper diagnosis.
+Migraine-Associated Vertigo (MAV): Migraines may lead to vertigo and abnormal eye movements.
+Goggles help identify these patterns and support accurate diagnosis.

-Balance and Gait Disorders: Infrared video goggles can aid in understanding how vestibular and visual input contribute to balance and gait disorders, providing insights for rehabilitation strategies.
+Balance and Gait Disorders: Help clinicians understand how vestibular and visual input contribute to balance and walking, supporting tailored rehabilitation strategies.

 Omnia Performance Therapy